aws-samples/amazon-dynamodb-labs/content/design-patterns/ex4gsioverload/Step3.en.md

-+++
+---
-title = "Step 3 - Query the employees table using the global secondary index with overloaded attributes" date = 2019-12-02T10:50:04-08:00 weight = 3
+title: "Step 3 - Query the employees table using the global secondary index with overloaded attributes"
-+++
+date: 2019-12-02T10:50:04-08:00
+weight: 3
+---

 You can query all the employees based in Washington state (WA) in the United States by running the following `query_employees.py` script, which includes code to query a table by using global secondary index overloading.